fenghaojiang/uniswap-tools-go/README.md

 ## Goals

 `uniswap-tools-go` aims to provide you a neat multi-chain solution for checking your holding positions and profit in `uniswap-v3`.
-You can request for anyone's uniswap-v3's portfolio using this toolkit in `Ethereum / Polygon / Arbitrum / Optimism`.
+You can request for anyone's uniswap-v3's portfolio using this toolkit in `Ethereum / Polygon / Arbitrum / Optimism / BSC`.

 ## Non-goals